 As a presidential candidate, Joe Biden outlined plans to make college more affordable and provide relief to student loan borrowers, including $10,000 in universal loan forgiveness.

 Now that he’s president-elect, what are the odds that Biden will be able to follow through on the promises he made on the campaign trail?
-And will the pause on federal student loan payments and interest be extended beyond Dec.
-31?

 Here’s a breakdown of the higher education policies the president-elect campaigned on, and some issues that might stand in the way of implementing them: